aleksandrmaksimoviclt/Shell-scripts/README.md

 ### createpsqldb
-This script creates postgresql database, user and grants newly created user all privileges on created database.
+Creates postgresql database, user and grants newly created user all privileges on created database.

+###setup_django_project
+Automates installation and setup of Django Franework in python3 virtual environment.